zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.7.rst

 * Dropped ``constant-charge-current-max-microamp`` property in ``charger_max20335`` driver because it did not reflect real chip functionality.

+* Added enum key to ``constant-charge-voltage-max-microvolt`` property in ``maxim,max20335-charger`` binding to indicate invalid devicetree values at build time.

 Controller Area Network (CAN)
 =============================